RoboDD/robodd.github.io/_pages/research.md

 - Immersive and intuitive direct control in the master-slave fashion
 - Fully ROS based for modularized development
-- Fundamental tools for collecting robot training data without Sim2Real gap
+- Fundamental tools for collecting robot training data by human demonstration

 Short demo for tidy-up task: